BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py AlleleCall -i Genomes_Validation -g list_genes_core.txt -o results_all --cpu 15 --ptf PAO1.trn
 ```

-This folder **Genomes_Validation** has all 2184 validation drafts genomes acquired from the RefSeq that has STs and they had less than 200 contigs.
+The folder **Genomes_Validation** contains the 2184 validation draft genomes used for validation of the scheme.

 The folder with the output file can be found at: ```results_all/ results_20191126T121343/```.
 This folder contains 5 files: "logging_info.txt; RepeatedLoci.txt; results_alleles.tsv; results_contigsInfo.tsv and results_statistics.tsv".